Last Updated on October 21, 2025 by Karl Thompson

 All self-completion questionnaires also suffer from the problem of a self-selecting sample which makes the research unrepresentative – certain types of people are more likely to complete questionnaires – literate people for example, people with plenty of time, or people who get a positive sense of self-esteem when completing questionnaires.

-The Pandemic has reduced representativeness of many government surveys
+The Covid 19 Pandemic reduced representativeness of many government surveys

 Several government departments carry out annual surveys of the population using random postcode sampling.
 With this sampling method, addresses are generated to represent the whole country and advance letters sent out.
 It is then up to interviewers to convince those selected to take part.
 With these surveys Interviewers are not allowed to go next door if one address refuses to take part.